 - Remove the stem and deseed one jalapeno.
-Slice it into the finest chunks you can - I typically slice them into four vertical pieces and then dice them further.
+Slice it into the finest dice you can - I typically slice them into four vertical pieces and then dice them further.
 Set aside in a small bowl.

-- Slice up the cilantro using a chiffonade (i.e. roll them tightly together and chop away)
+- Chop up about ¼ cup of fresh cilantro using a chiffonade (i.e. roll them tightly together and chop away).

-- Chop up the red onions into a fine dice of equal sized pieces.
+- Chop up ½ red onion into a fine dice of equal sized pieces.
 Set aside.

-- Finally, chop up the avocados - split them in half, remove pit, criss-cross the flesh and scoop out with a spoon into a bowl.
+- Finally, chop up 3 avocados - split them in half, remove the pit, criss-cross the flesh and scoop out with a spoon into a large mixing bowl.

-- Add the cilantro-jalapeno mixture on top, followed by red onions, salt, and juice from half a lime.
-Mix well together using a serving fork, pestle, or the back of a large spoon
+- Add the diced red onions, cilantro-jalapeno mixture, 1 teaspoon of salt, and juice from half a lime.
+Mix well together using a serving fork, pestle, or the back of a large spoon.

 - Squeeze the other half of lime on top, add some flaky salt if you'd like, and dig in with a chip!